Advanced Search

 Article Contents

 LIU Genggeng, JIAO Xinyue, PAN Youlin, HUANG Xing.
-One-Pass Architectural Synthesis for Continuous-Flow Microfluidic Biochips Based on Deep Reinforcement Learning[J].
+One-pass Architectural Synthesis for Continuous-Flow Microfluidic Biochips Based on Deep Reinforcement Learning[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT251058

 Citation: LIU Genggeng, JIAO Xinyue, PAN Youlin, HUANG Xing.
-One-Pass Architectural Synthesis for Continuous-Flow Microfluidic Biochips Based on Deep Reinforcement Learning[J].
+One-pass Architectural Synthesis for Continuous-Flow Microfluidic Biochips Based on Deep Reinforcement Learning[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT251058

-One-Pass Architectural Synthesis for Continuous-Flow Microfluidic Biochips Based on Deep Reinforcement Learning
+One-pass Architectural Synthesis for Continuous-Flow Microfluidic Biochips Based on Deep Reinforcement Learning

 doi: 10.11999/JEIT251058 cstr: 32379.14.JEIT251058

-Funds: National Natural Science Foundation of China (62372109, 62572396), Fujian Natural Science Funds (2023J06017)
+Funds: The National Natural Science Foundation of China (62372109, 62572396), Fujian Science Fund for Distinguished Young Scholars (2023J06017)

 • Accepted Date: 2025-12-22

-• Rev Recd Date: 2025-12-22
+• Rev Recd Date: 2025-12-20

 • Available Online: 2026-01-04